 - Any charges for non-Covered Health Services. - Copayments for Covered Health Services available by an optional Rider.
-(For example: Outpatient Prescription Drug Rider.) - Any Copayments for Covered Health Services in (Section 2: What's Covered--Benefits) that do not apply to the Out-of-Pocket Maximum. - The amount of any reduced Benefits if you don't notify Care CoordinationSM as described in (Section 2: What's Covered--

-Benefits) under the Must You Notify Care CoordinationSM? column.

-• Charges that exceed Eligible Expenses.
+(For example: Outpatient Prescription Drug Rider.) - The amount of any reduced Benefits if you don't notify Care CoordinationSM as described in (Section 2: What's Covered-Benefits) under the Must You Notify Care CoordinationSM? column. - Charges that exceed Eligible Expenses.